djedou/cargo-duid-app/README.md

 # cargo-duid-app
-duid app is a cargo subcommand
+**duid-app** is a cargo subcommand

 # Working by cloning the repository.
+First, clone this repository

 ## Installation
 ```
 cd cargo-duid-app